-Dunkleosteus didn’t actually have teeth but had two interlocking bony plates that self-sharpened as the jaws opened and shut.
+Dunkleosteus didn’t have teeth but rather two interlocking bony plates that self-sharpened as the jaws opened and shut.
 These plates would have easily crushed through the armour of even the biggest arthropods that lived during this period.
 Dunkleosteus would have been a formidable predator.